17 Ancient Metagenomic Pipelines

 --run_bcftools_stats --run_bedtools_coverage

-When the run starts, you see a long list of process lines with progress bars slowly appearing over time.
-If you press ctrl + a and then [ to access a ‘navigation’ (called ‘copy’) mode, then use your arrow keys on your keyboard to scroll up and down.
+When the run starts, we see a long list of process lines with progress bars slowly appearing over time.
+If we press ctrl + a and then [ to access a ‘navigation’ (called ‘copy’) mode, then use our arrow keys on our keyboard to scroll up and down.
 To quit this mode just press q.

 Tip

-We don’t normally recommend running analyses in the directory your data is in!
+We don’t normally recommend running analyses in the directory our data is in!
 It is better to keep data and analysis results in separate directories.
-Here we are just running eager alongside the data for convenience (i.e., you don’t have to modify the downloaded input TSV)
+Here we are just running eager alongside the data for convenience (i.e., we don’t have to modify the downloaded input TSV)

 Warning

 This run will take between 20m-40m to run on a standard laptop!
-Time for a break, or you can continue reading this chapter as the critical output data has already been provided for you in the data directory.
+Time for a break, or we can continue reading this chapter as the critical output data has already been provided for we in the data directory.

 So what is this command doing?
 The different parameters do the following: